 Do you offer any discounts?

-We do offer discounts for both children and groups.
+We do offer discounts for children, for 3rd and 4th persons staying in the same room, and for groups booking together on public tours.
+Kids 2 years old and under are free unless their presence changes our transportation needs.
+If this arises, we will work with you on a reasonable added cost.
 See our Booking Details page for details.
 In addition, once you travel with us once, you are automatically in our Alumni Club and eligible for further discounts each year.

 Do you recommend travel insurance?